 Catalytic Hydrogenation with Palladium on Carbon (Pd/C)

 Compounds can be reduced by using a reducing agent.
-However, instead of using these reducing agents, catalytic hydrogenation uses hydrogen and a metal catalyst to carry out the synthesis.
-The addition reaction with hydrogen changes the shape of the molecule.
+On the other hand, instead of using a reducing agent, using hydrogen and a metal catalyst to perform the synthesis is catalytic hydrogenation.
+The shape of the molecule is changed by the addition reaction with hydrogen.

-A metal catalyst frequently used in organic chemistry is palladium.
-Palladium on carbon is one of the palladium catalysts, and palladium on carbon (Pd/C) is a substance made by adsorbing palladium onto activated carbon.
+Palladium is a metal catalyst that is frequently used in organic chemistry.
+Palladium on carbon is one of the palladium catalysts, and palladium on carbon (Pd/C) is a substance in which palladium is adsorbed on activated carbon.

 In catalytic reduction, palladium on carbon is used mostly for synthetic reactions.
-In some cases, it is necessary to use another palladium catalyst, called a Lindlar catalyst, to synthesize alkenes (double bonds) from alkynes (triple bonds), for example.
+In some cases, it is necessary to use another palladium catalyst, called a Lindlar catalyst, to synthesize alkenes (double bonds) from alkynes (triple bonds).

 Reaction Mechanism for Reduction of Compounds by Syn-Addition

-Then, what kind of reaction mechanism is used for the catalytic reduction?
-The reduction reaction proceeds by adding a metal catalyst (palladium on carbon) to react with the compound while it is filled with hydrogen.
+What kind of reaction mechanism is used for catalytic reduction?
+The reduction reaction proceeds when a metal catalyst (palladium on carbon) is added and reacts with the compound in a hydrogen-filled condition.

 In catalytic reduction, the synthetic reaction takes place at the surface of the palladium on carbon.
 Initially, hydrogen (H2) is adsorbed on the surface of the palladium on carbon.
 Subsequently, the compound coordinates with the palladium on carbon, which results in the addition of hydrogen to the molecule.